matanmeir1/RabbitMQ/README.md

 # RabbitMQ
-Project in events oriented programming, using RabbitMQ
+Project in event-driven programming, using RabbitMQ

 1. What's the project about?
 Scenario: You are building a simplified backend system for an e-commerce platform.